LiorPytowski/ChaiN-Fiji-only-implementation/README.md

 1. Schmid, V. J., Cremer, M. & Cremer, T. Quantitative analyses of the 3D nuclear landscape recorded with super-resolved fluorescence microscopy.
 Methods 123, 33–46 (2017).

 ## What is this?
-The macros and scripts in this repository enable the spatial distribution of nuclear spots relative to the chromatin distribution, specifically in 3D structured illuminations microscopy (3D SIM) data.
+The macros and scripts in this repository enable the analysis of spatial distribution of nuclear spots relative to the chromatin distribution, specifically in 3D structured illuminations microscopy (3D SIM) data.

 ## List of scripts
 1) A macro to classify the chromatin into n classes (work in progress)